-This course is designed to be taken wherever the student may reside during the summer and must be satisfied the first summer of enrollment.
+&lt;sup>1 This course is designed to be taken wherever the student may reside during the summer and must be satisfied the first summer of enrollment.

-• Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, including 23 semester hours in history with a minimum of 12 semester hours in religion (courses with a Bi, OT, NT, CMn, or CM prefix, or the equivalent in transfer work).
+Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education.
+Including 23 semester hours in history with a minimum of 12 semester hours in religion (courses with a Bi, OT, NT, CMn, or CM prefix, or the equivalent in transfer work).

-This course is designed to be taken wherever the student may reside during the summer and must be satisfied the first summer of enrollment.
+&lt;sup>1 This course is designed to be taken wherever the student may reside during the summer and must be satisfied the first summer of enrollment.

-Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, including 23 semester hours in history with a minimum of 12 semester hours in religion (courses with a Bi, OT, NT, CMn, or CM prefix, or the equivalent in transfer work).
+Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education.
+Including 23 semester hours in history with a minimum of 12 semester hours in religion (courses with a Bi, OT, NT, CMn, or CM prefix, or the equivalent in transfer work).